qaz6750/XiaoMi9-Drivers/README.md

 # Windows Driver pack for Xiaomi-9 sm8150 devices
+- # Please note that please do not use this driver on the old UEFI.
+The new UEFI is coming soon.
+Please look forward to it #
 - Pirate Drivers of [SurfaceDuo-Drivers](https://github.com/WOA-Project/SurfaceDuo-Drivers)
 - These driver files are based on @gus33000 's drivers for Surface Duo.
 - Huge thanks to @gus33000!